Cosmetics and toiletries

 As with most cancers, the risk of ovarian cancer increases with age.
 And women with a family history of breast or ovarian cancer may also be more likely to develop ovarian cancer.
 If you think you might have a family history of cancer, it’s a good idea to talk to your GP.

-Things to do with childbearing and hormones are believed to play a role in ovarian cancer.
+Childbearing and hormones are also believed to play a role in ovarian cancer.
 Risk of ovarian cancer is lower the more children a woman has.
 And taking hormonal medications, such as the contraceptive Pill or Hormone Replacement Therapy (HRT), can also affect the risk.

 Smoking also affects the risk of ovarian cancer, and unlike age or family history, it is something we can control.
-A Cancer Research UK study has estimated that each year around 200 UK cases of ovarian cancer could be prevented by not smoking.
-For help in quitting, visit NHS Smokefree or speak to your doctor or pharmacist.
+For help to stop smoking, visit the NHS Smokefree website or speak to your doctor or pharmacist.

-Rumours that moisturisers could cause skin cancer also make the rounds occasionally.
-Most recently, such a claim was made based on a laboratory study which found that moisturizing creams could increase the risk of skin cancer in mice that were already exposed to high doses of ultraviolet (UV) radiation, mimicking the effect of heavy sun exposure.
+Rumours that moisturisers could cause skin cancer make the rounds occasionally.
+Some claims are based on a single study that found that, in mice already exposed to high doses of ultraviolet (UV) radiation, moisturising creams could increase the risk of non-melanoma skin cancer.

-But that is a long way from saying that this also applies to humans.
-Our Science Update blog took a thorough look at what the scientists actually found and what it means for humans.
+But that is a long way from saying that using moisturiser increases the risk of cancer in humans.
+We wrote a blog post at the time to explain what the scientists actually found and what it means for us.